isakigus/Musik/README.rst

 Release 1.0:

 - A complete music genres list
-- See the average song lenght by artist for each genere
+- See the average song length by artist for each genre
 - Look up all the genere songs!

-**App dcoumentation**
+**App documentation**

 `Musik site <http://isakigus.github.io/Musik>`_